awslabs/fhir-works-on-aws-deployment/source/INSTALL.md

 The Kibana server allows you to explore data inside your Elasticsearch instance through a web UI.

 In order to be able to access the Kibana server for your Elasticsearch Service Instance, you need to create and confirm a Cognito user.
+This Cognito user must also have an email address associated with it.
 Run the below command or create a user from the Cognito console.

 ```sh
 # Find ELASTIC_SEARCH_KIBANA_USER_POOL_APP_CLIENT_ID in the printout